The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Introduction

-We first review the prior art and preliminaries in Sections~\ref{sec:related-work} and~\ref{sec:preliminaries}, respectively.
-Following this, we introduce a new technical lemma (Lemma~\ref{lem:forking}) in Section~\ref{sec:forking} regarding properties implied by the lattice of flats of interval greedoids.
-In particular, if given two incomparable flats $F$ and $F'$, then all continuations of the meet leading to a flat below $F'$ are continuations of $F$ and vice versa.
-The significance of this result is that it provides a witness towards whether \emph{specific} letters can be exchanged from one feasible word to another, in contrast to the \emph{exchange} and \emph{interval} properties which only guarantee the existence of such a letter.
-Because of this, our lemma makes a strong appearance in our proofs and we name it the \emph{Forking Lemma}.
+We first review the prior art and preliminaries in Sections~\ref{sec:related-work} and~\ref{sec:preliminaries} (respectively).
+Section~\ref{sec:pm-greedoid} broadly examines polymatroid greedoids, and proposes new mathematical tools needed for our analysis.
+Section~\ref{subsec:alignment} defines aligned representations, while Section~\ref{subsec:optimistic} introduces optimism, a useful weakening of the monotonicity in a matroid's span.
+Theorem~\ref{thm:pm->optimism} proves greedoids with aligned representations are optimistic.
+Section~\ref{subsec:forking} then presents the Forking Lemma, stating for all pairs $F$ and $F'$ of flats continuations of the meet leading to a flat strictly below $F'$ are continuations of $F$ (and vice versa).
+This result provides witness of whether \emph{specific} letters can be given from one feasible word to another, in contrast to \emph{exchange} which only guarantees existence.
+An immediate application is Proposition~\ref{prop:strong-opt}, which shows that optimistic interval greedoids satisfy a stronger form of optimism.